 Felipe Calderon to serve on the advisory board of NAFINSA (Nacional Financiera), the Mexican small business administration, a governmental organization helping Mexican small business.

 Currently, he is a Boxing/MMA official with the Illinois Department of Financial and Professional Regulation, Department of Athletics.
 He assists in the regulation of state-sanctioned bouts and MMA fights.
 He mentors young aspiring boxers who like himself many moons ago, seek to make something of themselves.

 Arturo's major weakness: "History is like VH1," says Arturo.
 "The story behind the story is the most important part."
 It has been said that we stand on the shoulders of our forbearers.
 In no way is it more true for Arturo.
 His life began as his parents left a dusty, godforsaken village without running water, sewer system, electricity and paved roads in the middle rural mountains in Mexico.
 Sensing, craving, believing in the American dream they made their way to America.
-"I always believed as a unique land of opportunity."
-Thanks to his parent's work and sacrifice as a landscape laborer and a union custodian, the afforded Arturo the opportunity to live the American dream.
+"I always believed America as a unique land of opportunity."
+Thanks to his parent's work and sacrifice as a landscape laborer and a union custodian, Arturo was afforded the opportunity to live the American dream.
 Arturo became the first one in his family to attend formal schooling.
-He attended the Latin School of Chicago scholarship, he then went on to a BA from the University of Notre Dame and finally an MBA from Booth School of Business at the University of Chicago.
+He attended the Latin School of Chicago on scholarship, he then went on to get a BA from the University of Notre Dame and finally an MBA from Booth School of Business at the University of Chicago.
 Along with being a founder of Apache Service and Supply, one of Arturo's passions is consulting for small businesses.